Battalion 7th Battalion

 Reginald served in the First World war but survived, albeit injured and being invalided out of the army.
-However we commemorate Reginald here as he is named on the Second World War village memorial in St. Oswald's Church having been killed in 1940.
+However Reginald's name is on the village war memorials, on the Second World War village memorial in St. Oswald's Church, having been killed in 1940.

 Reginald was educated at Leeds Grammar School and Christ Church, Oxford.